On endomorphisms of projective varieties with numerically trivial canonical divisors: Case of abelian varieties

 \section{Case of abelian varieties}

 Let $A$ be an abelian variety of dimension $g$.
 We recall some facts from \cite[Sections 6, 8, 16]{Mum}.
 Let $n$ be a nonzero integer.
 Denote by $n_A:A\to A$ the isogeny sending $a$ to $na$.
 Let $L$ be a Cartier divisor of $A$.
-Then we have the Euler characteristic $\chi(L)=\frac{L^g}{g!}$ where $L^g$ is the self intersection of $L$.
+Then the Euler characteristic $\chi(L)$ equals to $\frac{L^g}{g!}$ where $L^g$ is the highest self intersection of $L$.
 Consider the following homomorphism to the dual abelian variety